Laser for Facial & Spider Veins

-Some clients may feel a slight discomfort with each laser pulse, sometimes described like the snapping of a rubber band on the skin.
-This discomfort resolves quickly and is minimized by Candela’s DCD or air cooling.
+Some clients may feel a slight discomfort with each laser pulse, sometimes described as the snapping of a rubber band on the skin.
+This discomfort resolves quickly and treatment typically takes less than 30 minutes.

 How many treatment sessions will I need?